Model identification for ARMA time series through convolutional neural networks: Abstract

 \section{Abstract}

-In this paper, we use convolutional neural networks to address the problem of model identification for autoregressive moving average time series models.
-We compare the performance of several neural network architectures, trained on simulated time series, with likelihood based methods, in particular the Akaike and Bayesian information criteria.
-We find that our neural networks can significantly outperform these likelihood based methods in terms of accuracy and, by orders of magnitude, in terms of speed.
+We apply convolutional neural networks to the problem of model identification in ARMA time series models, were we train the networks not on actual data, but on simulated time series with known ground truth.
+Comparing the performance of these networks with traditional likelihood based methods, in particular the Akaike and Bayesian Information Criteria, we are able to show trained networks can significantly outperform likelihood based methods in terms of accuracy and, by orders of magnitude, in terms of speed.
+We also observe improvements in terms of time series forecasting.